hassansecfix/policy-edit/data/updated_policy_instructions_v4.2.md

 9. **Comment Attribution:** Always include "Secfix AI" as comment_author for all operations
 10. **MANDATORY UNIVERSAL SEMANTIC ANALYSIS:** All replacement text must be grammatically correct using the 3-step semantic analysis process - detect context, analyze compatibility, apply intelligent replacement strategy.
 No hardcoded text patterns - use semantic understanding for any document type
 11. **MANDATORY PLACEHOLDER REMOVAL:** ALL placeholders (< >, [ ], { }) must be replaced with clean text using "replace" action, even if user selects default option.
 NEVER use "comment" action for placeholder removal
+12. **CRITICAL TARGET TEXT ACCURACY:** target_text must EXACTLY match text from the provided policy document.
+NEVER invent, make up, or guess target_text.
+Find the actual sentence in the document containing the placeholder

 **DO NOT include:**